bookofproofs/bookofproofs.github.io/_sources/history/20th-century/begle.md

 * Begle gave new definitions of these concepts which allowed him to use other techniques and simplify the study of generalized manifolds.
 * Following the award of his doctorate, Begle taught for the year 1940-41 at Princeton.
 * In the last mentioned paper, Begle generalised the Vietoris homology theory of compact metric spaces to the bicompact Hausdorff spaces by considering their finite open coverings instead of the metric.
+* Out of this grew Begle's elementary calculus text, which was unique at the time in that it contained serious mathematics written not for colleagues but for the students themselves ...
 * This textbook was Introductory Calculus, with Analytic Geometry which Begle published in 1954.
 * In the reviewer's opinion Begle's book does make such a contribution and should be examined carefully by all instructors of beginning calculus.
 * Begle also played major roles in what one might refer to as the 'administration of mathematics.'
 In 1951 he was elected secretary of the American Mathematical Society and undertook the duties associated with this important position with great diligence for the next six years.